-Table 3 summarizes the calibration data used by the pipeline to fully calibrate the SC data.
-The observatory will automatically provide the data in green, but the user is responsible for requesting
+Table 2 summarises the calibration data used by the pipeline to fully calibrate the SC and FT data.
+The observatory will automatically provide the data in black during day-time calibrations; the user is responsible for requesting the data in green and providing the relevant OB.
+The user needs only to provide the OB for the mode that is used: either single-field or dual-field.